Anjalihere/CSOC_24/Forensics_writeup.md

 ` picoCTF{w1z4rdry} `

-## File types
-> This file was found among some files marked confidential but my pdf reader cannot read it, maybe yours can.
-> You can download the file from [here](https://artifacts.picoctf.net/c/82/Flag.pdf).
->
-> Hint_1: Remember that some file types can contain and nest other files

-When I
 ## hideme
 > Every file gets a flag.
 >The SOC analyst saw one image been sent back and forth between two people.
 They decided to investigate and found out that there was more than what meets the eye [here](https://artifacts.picoctf.net/c/262/flag.png).